-PSVR vs PSVR2
+PSVR vs PSVR2 Review

 PSVR vs PSVR2-Custom Controllers UK

 When it comes to virtual reality, Sony has been in the game for a while.
 The original PSVR was a popular entry-level headset that offered a solid VR experience.
-Now, Sony has released an updated version, the PSVR2, that promises improved features and capabilities.
-In this comparison, we'll take a closer look at the PSVR2 and the original PSVR to help you decide whether the upgrade is worth it.
-We'll compare their display, optics, the field of view, sensors, tracking, comfort, and overall experience.
+Now, Sony has released an updated version of the vr headset, the PSVR2, that promises improved features and capabilities.

 Display:

-The PSVR2 features an OLED display with a panel resolution of 2000 x 2040 per eye and a refresh rate of 90Hz or 120Hz.
-In comparison, the original PSVR has an OLED display with a panel resolution of 960 x 1080 per eye and a refresh rate of 120Hz.
+The new model features an OLED display with a panel resolution of 2000 x 2040 per eye and a refresh rate of 90Hz or 120Hz.
+In comparison, the original has an OLED display with a panel resolution of 960 x 1080 per eye and a refresh rate of 120Hz.
 The PSVR2 has a higher resolution display and can support a higher refresh rate, which should result in a sharper and smoother image.

 Optics and Field of View: